apache/nuttx/configs/stm32f429i-disco/README.txt

 LEDs
 ====

-The STM32F429I-DISCO board has two user LEDs; green, and red on the board board.
+The STM32F429I-DISCO board has two user LEDs; green, and red on the board.
 These LEDs are not used by the board port unless CONFIG_ARCH_LEDS is defined.
 In that case, the usage by the board port is defined in include/board.h and src/up_leds.c.
 The LEDs are used to encode OS-related events as follows: